-Confederate phalaris has been bred in Australia by the Research & Development team of PGG Wrightson Seeds and is the first variety of phalaris to come from the PGG Wrightson Seeds dryland grass breeding program.
-Confederate phalaris has been trialled extensively at Ballarat (VIC), Lismore (VIC), Maryborough (VIC) and central to southern NSW alongside many of the commercially available phalaris varieties that many farmers have either utilised or have heard about.
-It has shown to be a solid performing winter active variety with excellent seasonal dry matter production, good persistence and the benefit of low tryptamine alkaloids – those associated with “phalaris staggers.”
+Confederate phalaris was bred in Australia by the PGG Wrightson Seeds Research & Development team and is the first variety of phalaris to come from the PGG Wrightson Seeds dryland grass breeding program.
+Confederate phalaris has been trialled extensively at Ballarat (VIC), Lismore (VIC), Maryborough (VIC) and central/southern NSW alongside many of the commercially available phalaris varieties.
+It has shown to be a solid performing winter active variety with excellent seasonal dry matter production, good persistence and the benefit of low alkaloids levels.

-Phalaris is a species that does not compete well against other species, especially weeds.
-So planning and preparing a paddock with the intention to sow down a phalaris based pasture is important.
-Established phalaris plants can compete well for moisture and nutrients and hence why it is generally seen as a very persistent pasture species.
+Phalaris doesn’t compete well against other species, especially weeds.
+Planning and preparing a paddock with the intention to sow down a phalaris based pasture is important.
+Established phalaris plants can compete well for moisture and nutrients if established correctly – leading to improved persistence.

 Phalaris is best suited to heavier soil types with good levels of fertility, but can also be sown into lighter soils with good fertility.
 Phalaris is generally sensitive to acidic soils, so lime applications may be necessary to correct soil pH prior to sowing.
-Sowing of phalaris with a plan and following some simple guidelines will ensure a higher level of success so that the investment made to a long term perennial pasture delivers a sound return.
 Phalaris is a small seeded temperate species and is sensitive to sowing depth.
-If it is sown too deep, the seedlings will either take a longer time to germinate or not germinate at all.
+If sown too deep, germination can be poor.

 Minimum 500mm rainfall per annum unless irrigated